• Latest

 The Key Quote That Sums It All Up:

 “What are rights?
 They’re the most important lack of freedom.
-I can let you know that the more rights you have, the less loose we are… A ban is when the character is free as it says, ‘this is not possible, however with the entirety else — [you can] do what you want.’”
+I can let you know that the more rights you have, the less loose we are… A ban is when the character is free,as it says, ‘this is not possible, however with the entirety else — [you can] do what you want.’”
 Russian Senator Elena Mizulina, in defense of the country’s new internet laws.

 The One Thing to Read About It:

-Not all nations are in a function to even try and construct their own internet—through excessive-tech filtering, records localization, or tinkering with network architecture— and opt for without a doubt shutting down websites and social media platforms in instances of disaster.
+Not all nations are in a position to even try and construct their own internet—through excessive-tech filtering, records localization, or tinkering with network architecture— and opt for without a doubt shutting down websites and social media platforms in instances of disaster.
 We noticed this simply this week in Sri Lanka.
-Read this extremely good piece via GZERO Media’s Alex Kliment on the professionals and cons of shutting down the internet in instances of emergency.
+Read this extremely good piece via GZERO Media’s Alex Kliment on the pros and cons of shutting down the internet in instances of emergency.
 Folks inside the Kremlin must read it, too.

 Penny Tucker